State of compliance

 Access to the system

 The Energy Law requires network operators to grant non-discriminatory access to the transmission and distribution networks unless the provision of public services is endangered.
-RAE has developed network tariff methodologies for transmission and distribution system operators.
+RAE has developed network tariff methodologies for transmission and distribution system operators, as well as for the market operator.

 The regulator adopted the rulebook on the conditions for construction of direct lines in line with the acquis.